 We carry out inspections of every one of our roads, pavements, footpaths and cycle lanes.
-Busier roads and pavements are inspected once a month, while less busy areas are inspected every 3 or 6 months.
+Busier roads and pavements are inspected once a month and less busy areas are inspected every 3 or 6 months.

 Highway Inspectors look after:

-Any potential hazards are called ‘defects.’
-Defects on the roads, pavements and cycle lanes can include raised kerbs or paving, potholes, broken railings, missing slabs and so on.
+Any potential hazards are called defects.
+Defects on the roads, pavements and cycle lanes can include raised kerbs or paving, potholes, broken railings, missing slabs and more.

-Potholes occur where an area of the road's surface has broken up and fallen out.
+Potholes occur when an area of the road's surface has broken up and fallen out.

 We know that potholes and defects may arise between our inspections, particularly in late winter and early spring.